gnosis/dex-services/README.md

         --solver-internal-optimizer <solver-internal-optimizer>
             Which internal optimizer the solver should use.
 It is passed as `--solver` to the solver.
 Choices are "scip" and "gurobi" [env: SOLVER_INTERNAL_OPTIMIZER=]  [default: scip]
-        --solver-time-limit <solver-time-limit>
-            The offset from the start of the batch to cap the solver's execution time [env: SOLVER_TIME_LIMIT=] [default: 210]
         --solver-type <solver-type>
             Which style of solver to use.
 Can be one of: 'naive-solver' for the naive solver; 'standard-solver' for mixed integer programming solver; 'fallback-solver' for a more conservative solver than the standard solver;